chef/chef-oss-practices/project-membership.md

    - Ensure your sponsors are @mentioned on the issue
    - Complete every item on [the checklist](/.github/ISSUE_TEMPLATE/membership.md) in the issue template
    - Make sure that the list of contributions included is representative of your work on the project.
-- Have your sponsoring reviewers reply confirmation of sponsorship: `+1` or PR GitHub approvals
+- Have your sponsoring reviewers confirm their sponsorship with a GitHub PR approval
 - Once your sponsors have responded, your request will be reviewed by the project's approvers, in accordance with their PR [SLA].
 Any missing information will be requested.

 ### Chef Software Ecosystem